Help center

 For system-wide: On macOS, go to System Settings > Network > Proxies.
 On Windows, go to Settings > Network > Proxy.

 Your proxy uses HTTP CONNECT tunneling, so it works with both HTTP and HTTPS traffic.
-The proxy itself authenticates with username/password -- your actual web traffic is encrypted end-to-end as normal.
+The proxy itself authenticates with username and password.
+Your actual web traffic stays encrypted end-to-end as normal.

 Log into your dashboard, click on your device, and look for the "Proxy" section.
 You'll see the proxy address (host:port), your username, and a button to reveal or copy your password.
 You can also regenerate your proxy password if you think it's been compromised.